Zayd-AG/review-manager/README.md

 # Feedback Lens

-An end-to-end local ML system for turning mobile-app reviews into prioritized product insights.
+Feedback Lens is an end-to-end machine learning system that turns iOS App Store and Google Play reviews into prioritized product insights.
+The project is deployed on AWS and also includes a local Docker workflow for running the full stack with GPU-backed inference.

 ## What it does

-- Collects iOS App Store and Google Play reviews, then normalizes them into one schema.
+- Collects iOS App Store and Google Play reviews and normalizes them into one schema.
 - Uses a teacher model to pseudo-label review category and severity.
-- Fine-tunes Qwen2.5-1.5B-Instruct with LoRA for local review classification.
+- Fine-tunes Qwen2.5-1.5B-Instruct with LoRA and PyTorch for review classification.
-- Evaluates base Qwen, the LoRA adapter, and the teacher against a human-labeled gold set.
+- Evaluates the base Qwen model, LoRA adapter, and teacher against a manually labeled gold set.
-- Embeds reviews with Sentence Transformers, clusters repeated feedback with pgvector, and ranks clusters by frequency and severity.
+- Embeds reviews with Sentence Transformers and clusters recurring feedback with PostgreSQL and pgvector.
+- Ranks recurring issues using frequency and severity.
-- Serves the insights through FastAPI and a React dashboard with live local classification.
+- Serves results through FastAPI and a React + TypeScript dashboard with live GPU-backed classification.
+- Generates optional evidence-backed product action plans with the Anthropic API.

 ## Architecture